Strawberry Layer Cake with Whipped Cream Frosting

 How to Make a Strawberry Layer Cake

 The cake layers themselves for this strawberry layer cake start as my favorite white vanilla cake recipe.
 I chose to make just one of the layers strawberry-flavored and leave the others plain vanilla.

-While no one eats strawberry cake for its nutritional value, a fun fact is that freeze dried fruit retains much of their original nutrient value and is one of the best ways to preserve food for long term storage.
-Freeze dried strawberries are a great way to retain fresh strawberry flavor in the middle of winter.
-But how is fruit freeze dried anyway?
+While no one eats strawberry cake for its nutritional value, a fun fact is that freeze-dried fruit retains much of its original nutrient value and is one of the best ways to preserve food for long-term storage.
+Freeze-dried strawberries are a great way to retain fresh strawberry flavor in the middle of winter.
+But how is fruit freeze-dried anyway?
 It’s time for my favorite subject… kitchen chemistry!

 Freeze drying fruit is a three part process.
 Ripe fruit is frozen and then placed in a vacuum chamber, where water crystals undergo sublimation — going straight from frozen to a vapor, bypassing a liquid state.
 Next, the fruit is slightly heated to fully dry and ensure no water molecules remain.

 Reality check: strawberry cake usually isn’t the beautiful bright shade of pink we think of when we picture a strawberry cake.
 At least not on its own!

 Strawberries and strawberry juice are prone to turning brown when baked, leaving us with a muted pink at best; an unappetizing brown at worst.